fgcartographix/big-data-spring2017/week6/06_part2_front_end_environments.md

 When you are working with D3 in the second half of the semester, some of your main goals will be to:

+* Load and Bind Data
 * Create Page Elements
-* Load and Bind Data
-* Modify Element Properties
+* Modify and Set Element Properties
-* Write Functions
+* Write Functions (blocks of code)
-* Listen for User Interaction
+* Listen for User Interaction (ie clicks, hovers, rollovers)

 #### Link a JavaScript Document to your Site